Waitrose Duchy Organic: Mineral water

 In 2002 the Deeside Water Company began to produce some of its bottled mineral water for the Duchy Originals brand.
 In 2010, Waitrose rebranded the product as Duchy Originals from Waitrose and in 2016 the supermarket repackaged it as part of its Waitrose One premium range.

 Garden tools

 Gardening tools were produced under the Duchy Originals brand by the Lancashire company Caldwells until it went into administration in 2009.

 Charitable giving

-The company Duchy Originals Ltd is a wholly owned subsidiary company of The Prince of Wales's Charitable Fund and donates to the charity from its profits.
-By 2013 the brand had raised £11 million from its profits for the Prince's Charities.
+The company Duchy Originals Ltd is a wholly owned subsidiary company of King Charles III Charitable Fund and donates to the charity from its profits.
+By 2013 the brand had raised £11 million from its profits for the Kings's Charities.
 In Canada the proceeds from sales of Duchy Originals products are donated to the charities associated with The Prince's Charities Canada.
 By 2012 more than one million Canadian dollars were being raised annually in this manner.